Electronic Music Archive series Overview

 Kraftwerk / Autobahn

-"Wir fahren auf der Autobahn" - Kraftwerk mapped the endless German highways (Autobahn) into fast-moving landscapes, with white noise bursts simulating passing cars.
-Minimal, mechanical, repetitive, hypnotic beats, and voices manipulated with a custom-built vocoder-this was the first fully realized journey in synth music. - On "Autobahn"
+Cover image of Kraftwerk song 'Autobahn' from 'Electronic Music' Volume 01 playlist Kraftwerk mapped the endless German highways (Autobahn) into fast-moving landscapes, with white noise bursts simulating passing cars, and chanting "Wir fahren auf der Autobahn".
+Minimal, mechanical and hypnotic - voices manipulated with a custom-built vocoder - this was the first fully realized journey in synth music. - On "Autobahn"

 1975